ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-the-drum-decimator-of-osu-taiko.md

 >
 > But the most important thing is to enjoy this game to the fullest, so don't forget to smile and do your best!
 I support all players!

-*What is your favorite osu!taiko score you’ve set?*
+*What is your favourite osu!taiko score you've set?*

 > My favorite score is [Period. ~ Seishin no Kousoku to Jiyuu o Tsukamu Jouka [Inner Oni]](https://osu.ppy.sh/scores/1871108211) where I have gotten PP record!
 This is the map I played the most and I think it is the record I am most proud of, as I was able to maintain a high acc while memorizing the placement of the notes!
 >